OSAdams/alumni-training-code-solutions/react-state/react-state-quiz-notes.md

 - What are the "Rules of Hooks"? (if necessary, re-read the "Pitfall" box in [State](https://react.dev/learn/state-a-components-memory))

+  - The functions name must start with `use` ie: `useState()`
+  - You cannot call hooks in nested functions, only in other hooks
+  - They must be called at the top level of a component

 - What is the purpose of state in React?

   - To store data that needs to be remembered for the component.